Racial Equity and Economic Inclusion

 Cleveland Fed Equity and Inclusion Advisory Council

-Beginning December 1, 2020, we are accepting nominations for the Bank’s Equity and Inclusion Advisory Council, convening initially in 2021.
+The Cleveland Fed is currently evaluating nominations received for the Bank’s Equity and Inclusion Advisory Council, convening initially in the first quarter of 2021.
 The council will work collaboratively with Bank leadership and provide advice, strategic counsel, and feedback regarding actions, initiatives, and strategies the Bank can pursue to improve diversity, equity, inclusion, and opportunity for Bank employees current and future.
 Council members will also work with Bank leadership on initiatives aimed at improving workplace diversity and racial equity in the communities we serve, including at senior levels in the region’s institutions.